 Understand the Market

 It’s imperative to know the markets well before you do anything else.
 Think about the areas that you find attractive.
 Choosing a neighborhood that’s up and coming but not yet fully saturated can help you reach your goals and plans for your investment funds fast.
-Proper investigation is an imperative before you start.
+Proper investigation is imperative before you start.

 Having Enough Funds